A proud supporter of our community in ON, Canada

 Jack Gillan, Lynn Cooper, Jean McDougall, Dave Adamson, Suzanne Bailey, Pauline Duffett, Betty Hinton, Claire Sullivan, Pamela Welbourn, Inge Buchart, Kathy Hewitt

-Anne English (Chair), Susan Leask, Mary-Jane Pilgrim and Pat Lounsbury.
+Anne English (Chair), Susan Leask, Pat Lounsbury, Fred Doris and Lois Scott.

 The committee meets each Wednesday morning during the spring, summer and fall for 2 hours to work on this garden.
 In the spring near Earth Day and in the fall, there are scheduled “cleanups” on a Saturday allowing for more volunteers to assist.